N. Provisions, contingent liabilities and contingent assets

 B. Fair value hierarchy

-This section explains the judgments and estimates made in determining the fair values of the financial instruments that are:
+This section explains the judgements and estimates made in determining the fair values of the financial instruments that are:

 (a) recognised and measured at fair value and